toseefdev/toseefdev/README.md

 <h1 align="center">👩‍💻 About Me</h1>

 <p align="center">
     <br>Hello!
-I am Toseef Altaf.
+I am Muhammad Ahmad.
 I have more than one year of experience in several Web Scraping / Data Extraction projects using Python frameworks and other tools (Scrapy and Selenium).
 I can scrape any website, e.g., Dynamic (JavaScript / Ajax-based) websites, Login Required Sites, and IP Blocking Sites.
 I can provide Scrapped data in XLSX, CSV (Google Sheets or Excel), JSON, and the desired database.
 I am skilled with: - Python, HTML, HTML5, and CSS3 Strong Grip on Python libraries like: - Scrapy, Selenium, Requests, BeautifulSoup, LXML.
 </p>

 <br>